-The warrant may be exercised for a period of five years from issuance at an exercise price of the NIS 40 (approximately \$11.57) per ADS.
+The warrant may be exercised for a period of five years from issuance at an initial exercise price of approximately \$11.57 per ADS, subject to adjustment as further described below.

-Under the Sagy Purchase Agreement, Ami Sagy was also granted certain rights, including, among other things, anti-dilution protection in the event of certain subsequent equity issuances at a price that is lower than the then applicable per ordinary share purchase price.
+Under the Sagy Purchase Agreement, Ami Sagy was also granted certain rights, including, among other things, anti-dilution protection in the event of certain subsequent equity issuances at a price that is lower than the then applicable per ordinary share purchase price, see Note 3.

-On October 27, 2019, as a result of a share issuance to certain private investors, the warrants exercise price was reduced into \$4.00 per share.
+On October 27, 2019, as a result of a share issuance to certain private investors, the warrant exercise price was reduced to \$4.00 per share.
 In addition, the reduction in exercise price to become denominated in USD, resulted in the instrument being reclassified from a financial liability to equity.

-f) On January 18, 2018, the Company signed Security Purchase Agreements for the purchase and sale, in a private placement, of an aggregate of 86,887 ordinary shares for total gross consideration of \$634 to the following three investors: (i) Alpha for the purchase of 25,506 ordinary shares for \$186; (ii) Ami Sagy for the purchase of 40,920 ordinary shares for \$299; and (iii) Docor International BV for the purchase of 20,460 ordinary shares for \$149.
-Closing occurred on January 25, 2018.
+- d) On January 18, 2018, the Company signed Security Purchase Agreements for the purchase and sale, in a private placement, of an aggregate of 86,887 ordinary shares for total gross consideration of \$634 to the following three investors: (i) Alpha for the purchase of 25,506 ordinary shares for \$186; (ii) Ami Sagy for the purchase of 40,920 ordinary shares for \$299; and (iii) Docor International BV for the purchase of 20,460 ordinary shares for \$149.
+Closing occurred on January 25, 2018. - e) On March 20, 2018, the board of directors resolved to delist all of Company's securities from trading on the Tel Aviv Stock Exchange ("TASE").
+In accordance with the Israeli Securities Law and the rules of the TASE, as the Company had four different series of warrants traded on the TASE, and in order to effectuate the resolution, the Company was required to enter into an arrangement between the Company, shareholders and the holders of warrants, pursuant to Section 350 of the Israeli Companies Law.